 But, you don’t just save financially, you benefit from the extra features these brushes and water flossers offer.

-> The Sonicare 4100 has a battery life triple that of the Sonic-Fusion 2.0.
-It also has a pressure sensor and a brush head replacement reminder system.
+The Sonicare 4100 has a pressure sensor and a brush head replacement reminder system.

-> Admittedly the 4100 or Oral-B Smart 1500 don’t come with a travel case like the Sonic-Fusion 2.
+Admittedly the 4100 or Oral-B Smart 1500 don’t come with a travel case like the Sonic-Fusion 2.

 The Aquarius water flosser has a larger water tank, more tips and more control around the water flow.
 Those with periodontal pockets and implants can make use of the WP-660 in ways they can’t with the Sonic-Fusion.

 The benefit of separate products is they actually offer more versatility and suit a wider variety of users than the Sonic-Fusion.